-New study shows Titan propane heaters produce more heat
+New study shows Titan direct fired bed bug heaters produce more heat

 by Dr. Michael R. Linford

 For quite some time now many of our customers have told us our Titans produce more heat energy than any other heater they have used.
 Some have used “significantly” with the word “more” when describing the heat output.

 From the time the Titan heater was conceived, we knew that airflow was a key issue.
 This is why we expanded the heater barrel diameter to allow a full 18-inch fan blade.
 In calculating the BTU capacity of various types of heaters, we have discovered that CFM is a key factor in the BTU formula calculation.
 In addition to this important improvement, we have been able to improve the fuel-to-air mixture with more efficient burners, as well as heavier gauge ignition wires coupled with in-line fuses to prevent damage to the control module.
 Our longer barrel generates additional air pressure and reduces the potential for any flames to leave the heater’s barrel.

 In light of our customers’ testimonials and all the design changes, we decided to re-evaluate the heat output of our equipment.
 And we included two heaters from the competition to see where we stand in the market.